-Languages: Maore (68%), Bushi (28%), other (4%).
+Languages: Maore (59%), Bushi (19%), other or unknown (22%).
 French is the official language.
-Maore is a Bantu language related to Swahili and Comorian whereas Bushi is a Malayo-Polynesian language related to Malagasy.
+Maore is a Bantu language related to Swahili and Comorian, whereas Bushi is a Malayo-Polynesian language related to Malagasy.

 Along with the remainder of the Comoro Archipelago, Mayotte [the French corruption of the Arabic word Maore or Mawuti meaning island of the dead] was first populated by Austronesian and Bantu settlers during the first millennium AD.
 Arab traders and merchants traveled from the Horn of Africa and established a trading and transit center on the islands to traffic goods from the African interior.
 Arabs introduced Islam to the indigenous inhabitants and intermarried.
 In the mid-nineteenth century, the French gained control and established a colony.
 In 1974, Mayotte was the only island in the archipelago that did not vote in favor of independence from France.
-In March 2009, Mayotte voted to become France's 101st department and fifth overseas department.
-The official change in status is scheduled for sometime in 2011.
+In March 2009, Mayotte voted to become France’s 101st department and fifth overseas department.
 Comoros continues to claim Mayotte.

 Mayotte shares many cultural similarities with Comoros but integrates many aspects of French and Western culture into society, specifically education.
 Nearly the entire population is Muslim.
 Arabs have heavily influenced culture, but locals have retained many of their own cultural practices, customs, and some indigenous beliefs.
 Rice, fish, coconuts, and roots are staple foods.
 Alcohol consumption rates are low.
-Polygamy has traditionally been socially accepted and legal, although polygamous marriages will be banned in 2011 as a result of Mayotte becoming a department of France.
+Polygamy has traditionally been socially accepted and legal, although polygamous marriages were banned in 2011 due to Mayotte becoming a department of France.

 Human Development Index: N/A